 At the age of 15, Marcus Bullock was sentenced to eight years in adult maximum security prison—for stealing a car.
 Now released, he’s turned his entrepreneurial vision into Flikshop, an ingeniously simple app that allows family members to connect with prisoners, who are otherwise isolated, via short messages and photos.
-Bullock’s story is the buzz of the tech world, the business community, prison reform groups, and audiences from The White House to SXSW to TED.
-In talks, he shares his powerful tale of perseverance and innovation in the face of remarkable obstacles.
+Bullock’s story is the buzz of the tech and business worlds, prison reform groups, and audiences from The White House to SXSW to TED.
+Morgan Stanley and Centri Tech Foundation awarded Bullock one of their inaugural Social Justice Innovation Awards for his “breakthrough concept.”
+In talks, Bullock shares his powerful tale of perseverance and innovation in the face of remarkable obstacles.

 Instead of giving in to a prison system that perpetuates oppression, hopelessness, and isolation, Marcus Bullock served his time and got out, determined to make a difference.
 While in jail, his mother had sent him a letter every day, a simple connection to the outside world that really was his lifeline—and with his creation of Flikshop, Inc., Bullock has given that lifeline to hundreds of thousands of others.
 A charismatic and compelling speaker with an incredible story and infectious optimism, Bullock is a beacon of resilience, and a bastion of effectively using entrepreneurship for social change.